razikaalmira/razikaalmira/README.md

 - 💼 Currently open for job opportunities related to data
 - 🌱 Love learning new things!
 From data related topics to martial arts to languages
 - 📚 My interest lies in data science, data viz, machine learning, and market intelligence
-- 💻 Looking forward to collaborate on data science project(s)
+- 💻 Looking forward to collaborate on data-related project(s)
 - 📫 You can reach me through [e-mail](mailto:razikaalmira@gmail.com)

 ---